 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
 In the traditional television arena, WBTVG produces primetime and cable (Warner Bros.
-Television and Warner Horizon Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
+Television, Warner Horizon Scripted Television and Warner Horizon Unscripted Television), first-run syndication (Telepictures) and animated (Warner Bros.
 Animation) programming, which is distributed worldwide by two category-leading distribution arms/operations (Warner Bros.
 Domestic Television Distribution and Warner Bros.
 International Television Distribution).

 WBTVG is an innovative leader in developing new business models for the evolving television landscape, including ad-supported video-on-demand, broadband and wireless, and has digital distribution agreements in place with all of the broadcast networks.
-Internationally, the Studio is one of the world’s largest distributors of feature films, television programs and animation to the worldwide television marketplace, licensing over 75,000 hours of television programming, including more than 7,000 feature films and over 50 current series, dubbed or subtitled in more than 40 languages, to telecasters and cablecasters in more than 175 countries.
+Internationally, the Studio is one of the world’s largest distributors of feature films, television programs and animation to the worldwide television marketplace, licensing more than 114,000 hours of programming, including 10,000 feature films and 2,400 television programs comprised of more than 120,000 individual episodes, dubbed or subtitled in more than 40 languages, to telecasters, cablecasters and digital platforms in more than 190 countries.

 WBTVG provides original shortform programming for the broadband and wireless marketplace through its Blue Ribbon Content digital venture, and its digital media sales unit is devoted specifically to multiplatform domestic advertiser sales for both broadband and wireless.
-WBTVG continues its strategic expansion into digital production and distribution with the launch of several advertiser-supported entertainment destinations, including TheWB.com, a premium, video-on-demand interactive and personalized network and KidsWB.com, a premium destination built around youth-oriented immersive entertainment.
+WBTVG is rapidly developing new business models for the evolving television landscape, as well as moving aggressively into the global expansion of local production and broadening its operations in the digital space on a number of fronts, including distribution and production.

 The final component of WBTVG is broadcasting: The CW Television Network, launched (in partnership with CBS) in September 2006 with quality, diverse programming, is targeted to the 18–34 audience.

 Warner Bros.
 Animation is one of the leading producers of animation in the entertainment industry, with an innovative and talent-rich roster boasting some of the most accomplished writers, producers and artists working today.
-WBA is home to the iconic animated characters from the DC Comics, Hanna-Barbera, MGM and Looney Tunes libraries.
-The studio is on the cutting edge of animation technology, and has both CG and traditionally animated projects in current production and development.
-In addition to TV programming, WBA has produced theatrically released CG cartoon shorts featuring iconic Looney Tunes characters, rendered in stereoscopic 3D.
-WBA also creates the highly successful series of DC Universe original animated movies for DVD.
+WBA is home to the iconic animated characters from the DC, Hanna-Barbera, MGM and Looney Tunes libraries.
+The Studio is on the cutting edge of animation technology, and has both CG and traditionally animated projects in current production and development.
+WBA also creates the highly successful series of DC original animated movies for DVD.

 Warner Bros.
 Home Entertainment brings together Warner Bros.
-Entertainment’s home video (Warner Home Video), digital distribution (Warner Bros.
-Digital), video games (Warner Bros.
-Interactive Entertainment), technical operations (Warner Bros.
-Technical Operations) and anti-piracy (Warner Bros.
-Anti-Piracy Operations) businesses in order to maximize current and next-generation distribution scenarios.
-WBHE is responsible for the global distribution of content through Blu-ray Disc and DVD, electronic sell-through and transactional VOD, and delivery of theatrical content to wireless and online channels.
-It is also a significant worldwide publisher for both internal and third party video game titles.
+Entertainment’s home video and videogames (Warner Bros.
+Interactive Entertainment) businesses in order to maximize current and next-generation distribution scenarios.
+WBHE is responsible for the global distribution of content through Blu-ray Disc and DVD, electronic sell-through and transactional VOD and delivery of theatrical content to wireless and online channels.
+It is also a significant worldwide publisher for both internal and third-party videogame titles.

 Based on the constantly changing ways by which consumers access entertainment product, WBHE focuses on maximizing current and next-generation distribution scenarios to make the Studio’s content available to audiences through as many channels, platforms and devices as possible.
-WBHE is also charged with harnessing the benefits of emerging technologies, as well as managing the risks these technologies pose to the economic value of the content.
 By grouping like business units and streamlining the process of delivering the Studio’s content to consumers in the format of their choice as conveniently as possible, WBHE helps the Studio to maintain an industry-leading and defining role in the rapidly evolving home entertainment marketplace while moving consumers’ home entertainment experiences into a new era.